 Biddeforthey History, Family Crest & Coats of Arms

-The Anglo-Saxon name Biddeforthey comes from when the family resided in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086."
+The Anglo-Saxon name Biddeforthey comes from when the family resided in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086.
+The former had held the same lands before the Conquest."

 Early Origins of the Biddeforthey family